rickylai248/rickylai248/README.md

 ### Hi there! 👋 I'm Ricky.

-- I'm a second-year student at The University of British Columbia (UBC) 🇨🇦
+- I'm a Computer Science and Business student at The University of British Columbia (UBC) 🇨🇦

-- Completing a Combined Major in Computer Science and Business

 - I'm passionate about technology :octocat:, volunteering to help impoverished individuals in need, and learning new exciting things as a full-stack software / front-end developer!